Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Strengths of the Vietnamese market include:

-• Establishing itself as the destination for labor-intensive manufacturing.
+• Establishing itself as the destination for labour-intensive manufacturing.

-• Emerging as a manufacturing hub Asia especially for electronics (Samsung, LG, Intel now have operations in Vietnam).
+• Emerging as a manufacturing hub in Asia, especially for electronics (Samsung, LG, and Intel now have operations in Vietnam).

-• Currently, 70 percent of the Vietnamese population is under 35 years of age.
+• Currently, the median age in Vietnam is 33.1 years of age.

 Challenges of doing business in Vietnam include: